The House on Mango Street: Identity

 María Elena de Valdés argues that Esperanza's "search for self-esteem and her true identity is the subtle, yet powerful, narrative thread that unites the text."
 The aesthetic struggle that occurs in this piece takes place in Mango Street.
 This location, this world, becomes involved in the inner turmoil felt by the character.
-The main character uses this world as a mirror to look deeply into herself as, in de Valdés's words, she "comes to embody the primal needs of all human beings: freedom and belonging."
-Here the character is seen trying to unite herself with the notions she has of the world around her, Mango Street.
+The main character uses this world, as a mirror to look deeply into herself as, in de Valdés's words, she "comes to embody the primal needs of all human beings: freedom and belonging."
+Here, the character is seen trying to unite herself with the notions she has of the world around her, which is Mango Street.

-The relationship the protagonist has with the house itself is a pillar in this process of self-discovery, the house is in itself a living being as well, as mentioned by de Valdés.
-Her neighborhood engenders the battles of fear and hostility, of dualistic forces, of the notion of "I" versus "them".
-The character is impressed upon by these forces and they guide her growth as a person.
+The relationship the protagonist has with the house, itself, is a pillar in this process of self-discovery, while the house is, in itself, a living being, as well, as mentioned by de Valdés.
+Her neighborhood engenders the battles of fear and hostility, of dualistic forces, of the notion of "I" versus "them.”
+The character is impressed upon by these forces, and they guide her growth as a person.

-The House itself plays a very important part, especially in how the narrator reacts to it.
-She is fully aware that she does not belong there, everything about it is described in negative terms delineating everything that it isn't versus what it is.
-It's by knowing where she doesn't fit that she knows to where she might fit.
+The house, itself, plays a very important part, especially in how the narrator reacts to it.
+She is fully aware that she does not belong there, everything about it is described in negative terms delineating everything that it isn't, versus what it is.
+It is by knowing where she does not fit that she knows to where she might fit.
 It is similar to the concept of light and dark.
 We know that darkness is the absence of light, in this case her identity exists outside of this house on mango street.

 Belonging

-Esperanza Cordero is an impoverished child and wishes to find a sense of belonging outside of her own neighbourhood as she feels "this isn't my house I say and shake my head as if shaking could undo the year I've lived here.
+Esperanza Cordero is an impoverished child and wishes to find a sense of belonging outside of her own neighbourhood, as she feels "this isn't my house I say and shake my head as if shaking could undo the year I've lived here.
 I don't belong.
 I don't ever want to come from here."
-Esperanza attempts to find such belonging in the outside world as she perceives this as a safe place that would accept her.
-She eminants this desire to belong through little things, such as favouring English over the Spanish typically used in her community or actively desiring the purchase of a house outside of Mango Street.
-In other words, Esperanza's sense of belonging is absolutely dependent on separating herself from her Spanish native tongue, community and ultimately away from Mango Street.
+Esperanza attempts to find such belonging, in the outside world, as she perceives this as a safe place that would accept her.
+She eminants this desire to belong through little things, such as favoring English over the Spanish typically used in her community or actively desiring the purchase of a house outside of Mango Street.
+In other words, Esperanza's sense of belonging is absolutely dependent on separating herself from her Spanish native tongue, community, and ultimately, away from Mango Street.

 Marin is another character who is thought to lack belonging.
-Marin "is waiting for a car to stop, a start to fall, someone to change her life" and although she is supposed to leave Mango Street, the possibility is unlikely as she lacks the money and independence to leave.
-Esperanza sees Marin as an individual who is only capable of longing, but not able to really belong as her dreams and desires are romanticized and unrealistic.
+Marin "is waiting for a car to stop, a star to fall, someone to change her life" and although she is supposed to leave Mango Street, the possibility is unlikely, as she lacks the money and independence to leave.
+Esperanza sees Marin as an individual who is only capable of longing but not able to really belong, as her dreams and desires are romanticized and unrealistic.